Chinatown Nights (1938 film)

-Chinatown Nights is a 1938 British science fiction film directed by Toni Frenguelli and starring Harry Agar Lyons (his last film), Anne Grey and Robert Hobbs.
-Lyons plays an evil Asian character named Dr. Sin Fang, a character that he had played earlier in a 1928 six-picture film series produced by Pioneer Productions (see the actor's filmography).
+Chinatown Nights is a 1938 British science fiction film directed by Anthony Frenguelli and starring Harry Agar Lyons, Anne Grey and Robert Hobbs.
+It was written by Nigel Byass and Frederick Reynolds.

+Lyons plays the evil Dr. Sin Fang, a character that he had played earlier in a 1928 six-picture film series produced by Pioneer Productions (see the actor's filmography).